NVIDIA/aistore/deploy/prod/k8s/helm/ais/charts/README.md

-# AIS helm chart

 ## Overview

 This repo includes all the definition of launching a AIS proxy and target on a K8s cluster.

-### PREREQUISITES
+### Prerequisites

-One (and only one) of the nodes in the K8s cluster must have a label "nvidia.com/ais-initial-primary-proxy" with value <release-name<>>.
-This can be set by
+One (and only one) of the nodes in the K8s cluster must have a label `"nvidia.com/ais-initial-primary-proxy"` with value `<release-name>`.
-command:
+This can be set by command:

 ```console
 kubectl label nodes <A-node-name> nvidia.com/ais-initial-primary-proxy=demo